 limên kleistos (pl. limenes kleistoi) (Latin: portus; FR: port fermé; GB: closed port): intra-muros port connected to the city, protected by the city walls and with a narrowed entrance closable by means of doors and/or a chain.

 kôthôn (Latin: cothon, cothonum; FR: cothon; GB: cothon): used since antiquity to refer to the circular port of Carthage.
 Today’s specialists of harbour archaeology unduly associate this term to a dugged harbour-basin of any shape connected to the sea through a channel (Carayon, 2017).
+The term ‘kibotos‘ (chest, box), used in Alexandria, would better fit quadrilateral shapes.
 The Greek word for a man-made dugged harbour-basin is oryktos.

 lekanion (Latin: navaculum?; FR: darse, bassin portuaire; GB: dock, harbour basin): enclosed area of water used for loading, unloading, building or repairing ships.